Commonwealth Theology: The Breach of Jeroboam

-Previous Commonwealth of Israel type organizations
+Previous Commonwealth-of-Israel type organizations

 Below is a summary of individuals and organizations that have previously concluded that non-Jews might form part of the Ten Tribes:

-Yair Davidiy founded Britam and authored The Tribes.
-He is one of the first to link non-Jews and the Lost Tribes in modern times and has done extensive research.
-Rabbi Avraham Feld founded Kol HaTor, with his partner OvadYah Avrahami of South Africa and recognized that the Ten Tribes are widely populated by Europeans.
-Feld and Avrahami (of Judah) helped to found, along with Stephen Spykerman (of Ephraim) and others, the Commonwealth of Israel reconciliation effort.
-Feld and Avrahami have said they believe Ephraim's reconciliation to Judah will occur according to the existing halacha, i.e., by conversion to Judaism.
+Yair Davidiy, founder of Britam and author of The Tribes was one of the first to link non-Jews and the Lost Tribes in modern times and has done extensive research on the subject.

+Avraham Feld, co-founder of Kol HaTor with OvadYah Avrahami of South Africa, recognized that the Ten Tribes were widely populated by Europeans.
+Feld and Avrahami (of Judah), along with Stephen Spykerman (of Ephraim) and others, helped to found the Commonwealth of Israel reconciliation effort in the belief that Ephraim's reconciliation with Judah would occur according to the existing halacha—i.e., by conversion to Judaism.

-Harry Rozenberg has recently launched LostTribes.education and Stat Academy with basketball great Amar'e Stoudemire.
-Their primary emphasis is reaching many of the lesser-known people groups who have maintained for generations a tradition of descending from the Lost Tribes or maintain practices that show such a connection and who want to be reconciled with Israel.
-Their solution is to help such groups to “become Israel” right where they are.
+Harry Rozenberg's launch of LostTribes.education and Stat Academy with basketball notable Amar'e Stoudemire aimed to reach many of the lesser-known groups who for generations have maintained a tradition of descent from the Lost Tribes or maintained practices showing such a connection and who wish reconciliation with Israel.
+Rozenberg and Stoudemire's solution is to help such groups "become Israel" right where they are.

-Another approach is taken by Hanoch Young, who goes out and meets with existing Ephraimite groups in America.
-He is the co-founder of United 2 Restore.
-Gidon Ariel and Bob O'dell founded Root Source to bring the online relationship between Christians and Jews around the Tanakh as the root source of our shared faiths.
-Yeshiva for the Nations, founded by Donna Jollay and Tuly Weisz, and Ten from the Nations, founded by Rivkah Adler, are other examples.
+Hanoch Young, co-founder of United 2 Restore, made outreach to existing Ephraimite groups in the United States.

+Gidon Ariel and Bob O'dell co-founded Root Source to bring the online relationship between Christians and Jews to center on the Tanakh—the entire collection of Jewish scriptures including the Torah, the Prophets, and the Writings—as the root source of their shared faiths.

+Other examples include Yeshiva for the Nations, co-founded by Donna Jollay and Tuly Weisz, and Ten from the Nations, founded by Rivkah Adler.

-One hybrid approach is being taken by Rabbi David Katz and is detailed in his book, The World of the Ger.
-He believes that non-Jews will begin to come alongside Israel as a sojourner (ger).
-While still requiring the non-Jew to renounce a belief in Yeshua as the Messiah and in the Trinity, this approach does not require full Torah adherence.
+A hybrid approach has been taken by David Katz, as detailed in his book The World of the Ger, in the belief that non-Jews will begin to come alongside Israel as sojourners (ger), with the requirement that they renounce belief in Yeshua as the Messiah and the Trinity but not full Torah adherence.
 More stories of Jews and non-Jews meeting through Torah study can be found in Rivkah Adler's book, Ten from the Nations.

 The theological approach to peace

-Commonwealth Theology endeavors to build upon previous reconciliation efforts by offering a complete and systematic theology that more accurately portrays the relationship between Christ's Ecclesia (Congregation) and the saints of old (Congregation in the wilderness).
-Development and codification of the CT system have heretofore been represented by Douglas Krieger's initial work, Commonwealth Theology; the website, commonwealththeology.com; a non-profit organization engaged in the production of a Commonwealth of Israel reference Bible; and most recently, the Denver Declaration – a formal statement of the essential assertions of Commonwealth Theology.
+Commonwealth Theology endeavors to build on previous reconciliation efforts by offering a complete and systematic theology that more accurately portrays the relationship between Christ's Ecclesia (Congregation) and the saints of old (Congregation in the wilderness).
+Development and codification of the Commonwealth Theology system have heretofore been represented by Douglas Krieger's initial work Commonwealth Theology; the website, commonwealththeology.com; a non-profit organization engaged in the production of a Commonwealth of Israel reference Bible; and most recently, the Denver Declaration–a formal statement of the essential assertions of Commonwealth Theology.